inflictt/inflictt/README.md

 - 💼 Recently wrapped an **AI/ML internship at Kansoft Solutions**, where I automated a 6-8 hour/week AWS cost-reporting workflow end to end and surfaced ~30% ($226-298/month) in potential cloud savings
 - 🧠 300+ DSA problems on LeetCode, 100+ day streak, no zero days
 - 🌱 Learning by shipping, not by watching tutorials

-When I'm not coding: probably watching Goku power up.
-There's a pixel version of him chasing your cursor on my portfolio.
-No regrets.

 ---